|

 Above Ben visits with Kurt Ray and

-for training.
+daughter, Missouri when they left their Border Collie Susiefor training.
 Right the peach king of Oklahoma lives here.

 Ben's peach tree produced enough to have peaches every day for